'It's all a lie': Russians are trapped in Putin's parallel universe. But some want out – KION546

 In many respects, that is unsurprising.
 There is little room for dissenting voices on Russian airwaves; the propaganda beamed from state-controlled TV stations since the onset of war has at times attracted derision around the world, so overblown are their more fanatical presenters and pundits.

-In the days leading up to Friday’s one-year anniversary of war — according to BBC Monitoring’s Francis Scarr, who analyzes Russian media daily — a Russian MP told audiences on state-owned TV channel Russia-1 that “if Kyiv needs to lie in ruins for our flag to fly above it, then so be it!”; radio presenter Sergey Mardan proclaimed: “There’s only one peace formula for Ukraine: the liquidation of Ukraine as a state.”
+In the days leading up to last Friday’s one-year anniversary of the full-scale invasion — according to BBC Monitoring’s Francis Scarr, who analyzes Russian media daily — a Russian MP told audiences on state-owned TV channel Russia-1 that “if Kyiv needs to lie in ruins for our flag to fly above it, then so be it!”; radio presenter Sergey Mardan proclaimed: “There’s only one peace formula for Ukraine: the liquidation of Ukraine as a state.”

 And, in a farfetched statement that encapsulates the alternate reality in state TV channels exist, another pro-Russian former lawmaker claimed of Moscow’s war progress: “Everything is going to plan and everything is under control.”